 At first, when I priced my items, it looked disorganized.
 I was pricing each product individually.
 So I began thinking about rounding off my numbers and grouping pastries into bigger categories.
 For example; my wholesale price for a standard cupcake was $1.49 each.
 But because I had some cupcakes that cost more to make than the ‘standard size’ I broke my menu into regular and premium cupcakes.
 That wording worked well; it was a clear, simple solution and I applied it to almost everything I sold.
 Looking back now, I recall reading articles about creating different price points.

-Back at the coffee shop, I remember the day the coffee shop owners told me “we need to raise our prices!”
-They had toured similar businesses in the area and realized everyone else was selling frozen mass-produced cupcakes for more than we were selling my fresh baked cupcakes.
-They raised the retail price of my cupcakes to $3.00 each, but I was still only getting $1.29 per vanilla cupcake.
+Back at the coffee shop, I remember the day the coffee shop owners told me “We need to raise our prices!”
+They had toured similar businesses in the area and realized everyone else was selling frozen mass-produced cupcakes for more than we were selling my fresh-baked cupcakes.
+They raised the retail price of my cupcakes but I wasn’t getting an additional penny.

 No, they give different prices to different customers based on the volume of business you do with them.
 (I wanted to mention this practice in case any of you aren’t aware of this.)
 Some of these companies make you sign a contract with them, guaranteeing you’ll buy up to 90% of all your food from them, plus you give them the right to audit your company if they suspect you aren’t living up to buying that percentage from them.

 Luckily I knew people in the restaurant business who shared the big companies pricing with me.
 I made up a chart in Excel and started learning as much as I could about my competitions pricing.
-(Their prices are about what it cost me- just for the raw materials.)
+(Their prices are similar to what it cost me for just the raw materials.)

 After I had learned what it cost me to make a cake, I was kind of surprised that anyone could make them as cheaply as these companies.
 Immediately I knew this would eliminate any dreams I had of selling dessert cakes.
 I couldn’t sell a carrot cake for $27.67 as they do; it cost me $17.20 just for my raw ingredients with-out labor and overhead!